utreexo/biptreexo/utreexo-p2p-bip.md

 # Utreexo Messages

+Block Summary:
+    Numadds, numdels, deletion positions
+    (separate from block proof message;  nodes get this first so they can request only the proof they need)

 Block Proof:
     leafdata, deletion positions, proof hashes
     (separate from block message; you can get block messages from non-utreexo nodes)